edumserrano/dotnet-sdk-extensions/docs/dev-notes/dev-notes-main.md

 - [Exploring .NET Core's SourceLink - Stepping into the Source Code of NuGet packages you don't own](https://www.hanselman.com/blog/exploring-net-cores-sourcelink-stepping-into-the-source-code-of-nuget-packages-you-dont-own)
 - [How to Configure Visual Studio to Use SourceLink to Step into NuGet Package Source](https://aaronstannard.com/visual-studio-sourcelink-setup/)
 - [Source Link - microsoft docs](https://docs.microsoft.com/en-us/dotnet/standard/library-guidance/sourcelink)

+## Nullable reference types

+Because of the [Directory.Build.props](/Directory.Build.props) that exists at the root of the repo the [nullable referece types](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-migration-strategies) are enabled for all projects in the repo.

 ## Other notes